bolunxu/bolunxu.github.io/index.md

 <span style="color:gray">**January 2023**</span>
-Our SoC market model for energy storage has been published in the new
+Our SoC market model for energy storage published in the new
-  <a class="post-link" href="https://ieeexplore.ieee.org/document/10021874">IEEE Transactions on Energy Markets, Policy and Regulation</a> journal.
+  <a class="post-link" href="https://ieeexplore.ieee.org/document/10021874">TEMPR</a> journal.

 <span style="color:gray">**January 2023**</span>
 Honored to receive the